esteblock/token-playground/docs/4_issue_and_mint_asset_in_stellar.md

   docker exec soroban-preview-7 node src/issueAsset.js
 ```

-Also you can run it with a different asset code than the one in settings.json by passing it as argument.
+Also you can run it with a different asset code than the one in settings.json by passing it the `ASSET_CODE` argument.

 ```bash
   docker exec soroban-preview-7 node src/issueAsset.js ASSET_CODE
 ```

-This script will send two transactions to stellar futurenet or standalone, depend on your selection when launching [quicktart.sh](https://github.com/esteblock/token-playground/blob/main/quickstart.sh).
+This script will send two transactions to the stellar futurenet or standalone chains, depend on your selection when launching [quicktart.sh](https://github.com/esteblock/token-playground/blob/main/quickstart.sh).

 This script will take the asset, issuer adress, receiver address, amount, network passphrase and limit amount allowed to be received by receiver address from the [seetings.json](https://github.com/esteblock/token-playground/blob/main/settings.json) file.